vsmith214/practice-checkpoint-foundations/README.md

 ### Rules

-The assessment is similar to the Test First exercises — reverse engineer each spec, and write code to pass it. **Do not alter** any of the TestSpecs unless instructed to do so; ***all solutions should be written in the empty `.js` files in each folder***.
+This checkpoint is similar to the Test First exercises — reverse engineer each spec, and write code to pass it. **Do not alter** any of the TestSpecs unless instructed to do so; ***all solutions should be written in the empty `.js` files in each folder***.

 ### Scoring

-The assessment is scored out of **45 points**.
+This checkpoint is scored out of **45 points**.
 In each suite, the later specs are usually more challenging / valuable.
 The suites are weighted as follows:

 - 00_string_manipulation - 2.00 Points
 - 01_reduce_right - 6.00 Points (the recursion spec is worth 3.00 out of the 6.00)